Dictionary Learning for Adaptive GPR Landmine Classification: Parametric Analysis

 \subsection{Statistical Metrics}

 We are looking for parameter values for which $p_{s_{DL}}$ is skewed towards unity and has small variance.
 The individual comparisons of mean ($\mu$) and standard deviation ($\sigma$), as used in previous GPR DL studies \cite{shao2013sparse}, are not sufficient to quantify the observed dispersion in the epdfs obtained by varying any of the parameter values.
 Some DL studies \cite{shao2013sparse,hongxing2015interferometric,chen2016unsupervised} rely on bulk statistics such as NRMSE but these quantities are insensitive to large changes in parameter values and, therefore, unhelpful in fine-tuning the algorithms.
-We, therefore, simultaneously compare both mean and variance by using the \textit{coefficient of variation}, $CV = \sigma/\mu$; in our analysis, it represents the extent of variability in relation to the mean of the similarity values.
+For this evaluation, we will use three different metrics: the coefficient of variation, the Two-sample Kolmogorov-Smirnov (K-S) distance and the Dvoretzky-Kiefer-Wolfowitz (DKW) inequality.